 I really struggled with whether this was better or worse than Barbarian’s Touch.
 The only thing that saved this author was that he didn’t make his deaf character out to be helpless.
 Anyway, Lebbon has clearly never even seen a signing deaf person in his life, and he makes no mention of sensitivity readers.
 There’s honestly a lot to unpack, so see my Goodreads rant for everything wrong with this novel’s representation of a deaf character.

 This is an adult fiction (erotica) book by a hearing author who clearly did zero research about deafness and cochlear implants, despite the main character being a deaf woman with cochlear implants.
 It’s so bad that I’m not going to even bother saying anything here.
 If you want to know everything wrong with Dixon’s portrayal, see my Goodreads review.
 (Forest has let me know that Lila does, in fact, have her hearing cured in a med lab later because she wants to hear her baby’s laugh.)

 I’m not saying this is the worst representation of a deaf character I’ve ever seen.
-I’m just saying that this hearing writer devotes a single line referencing Nyla Skin’s deafness: “I’m pretty deaf myself.
+I’m just saying that in this comic series, the hearing writer devotes a single line referencing Nyla Skin’s deafness: “I’m pretty deaf myself.
 You know—too much rock’n’roll.”
-The entire five issues in which Nyla appears does not allude to her deafness in any way, shape, or form.
+The entire five issues in which Nyla appears do not allude to her deafness in any way, shape, or form.

 Upcoming Books to be Ranked (alphabetized by title)

-Titles in blue are the ones I’m most looking forward to, personally!
+Titles ending with an asterisk (*) are the ones I’m most looking forward to, personally!
 Which book(s) are you most excited to see ranked?
 Let me know and I’ll prioritize it.